 According to Kalsen, the theory of law should be applied at all times and in all places.

 6. Static Aspect of Law:

-Kelsey distinguished the static theory of law as the dynamic theory of law.
+Kelsey distinguished the static theory of law from the dynamic theory of law.
 The static theory of law represented the law as a hierarchy of laws where individual laws were related to each other either being inferior, the one to other, or superior with respect to each other.

-Hi guys, if you want all the Jurisprudence articles in PDF format then contact us at our Email address:- [email protected], we will provide it at the nominal cost so that we can manage this site in a better way.
+Hi guys, if you want all the Jurisprudence articles in PDF format then contact us at our Email address:- [email protected], we will provide it at a nominal cost so that we can manage this site in a better way.

 2. Kelsen also said that the law should be kept free from ethics/morality.
 A general question should be raised here, whether it is possible to keep the law free of ethics/morality?
 Kelsen insisted on the law to be effective and thus he accepted indirectly ethics as a part of effectiveness.

 3. Kelsey attempted to change the law into a science, a theory that could be understood through logic, but on the other hand, he emphasized the validity of the Grundnorm to “assumed”, rather than based on some “logic”.

 4. Kelsen tried to find the law and legal norms in a middle realm between absolute ethical values and social facts.
 Therefore, rejection of the relevance of ethics ideas makes the legal science sterile and useless and rejects the factual nature of law separating it from reality.

 Hans Kelsen is one of the most influential legal philosophers of the last century has contributed to answering some basic questions about the law.

 The first of these is related to the theories of law, which should be on the law, on one hand, and on the other hand, for the institutions, practices, and works of our society.